LearnE-Commerce

 1. Pivots Can Create Category Leaders

-Myntra went from personalized gifts (failure) to India's #1 fashion platform.
-The founders had the courage to abandon what wasn't working.
+Myntra went from personalised gifts — a genuinely bad business — to India's #1 fashion platform.
+The founders had the discipline to kill what wasn't working and bet the company on a category nobody believed could move online.

 2. Create Cultural Moments